mlochbaum/BQN/doc/selfcmp.md

         ≍⟜⊐ 5‿6‿2‿2‿5‿1

-Applying Classify before another self-comparison function will never change the result, except in the case of Deduplicate (`⍷`), which constructs its result from cells in the argument.
+Applying Classify before another self-search function will never change the result, except in the case of Deduplicate (`⍷`), which constructs its result from cells in the argument.
 In particular, Classify is [idempotent](https://en.wikipedia.org/wiki/Idempotent), meaning that applying it twice is the same as applying it once.

         ∊   "dbaedcbcecbcd"
         ∊ ⊐ "dbaedcbcecbcd"